yogeshagr/golang/gopl/gobook.md

 ```

 ### Unbuffered Channels
+- If the capacity is zero or absent, the channel is unbuffered and communication
+succeeds only when both a sender and a receiver are ready.

 - A send operation on an unbuffered channel blocks the sending goroutine until
 another goroutine executes a corresponding receive on the same channel, at
 which point the value is transmitted and both goroutines may continue.